A lot of you write test questions for online training. Or even paper-based tests you’re still delivering the old-fashioned way (good on you!).

 Don’t write trick questions.

 You’re creating assessments and writing assessment items (“questions”) because you want to see if employees know something.
+In particular, if they know how to do something they need to do on the job.

 You’re not writing a test item to see if employees are especially skillful at taking tests or at recognizing trick questions.